Bhanusathvik/Bhanusathvik/README.md

 - 👋 Hi, I’m @Bhanusathvik
 - 👀 I’m interested in Artificial Intelligence
-- 🌱 I’m currently learning essential Python libraries and fundamentals of Machine Learning
+- 🌱 I’m currently learning Python Stack and fundamentals of Machine Learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Bhanusathvik16@gmail.com